vinegarhq/vinegarhq.github.io/src/Troubleshooting/index.md

 ### Stuck on the splash screen

-This usually happens due to issues with the DPI.
-In order to fix it, set the DPI to 97 (already done by default) by running `vinegar exec winecfg` to open the Wine configuration, and then head to the Graphics tab.
+Studio is currently broken with 96 DPI rendering.
+Set the DPI to 97 (already done by default) by running `vinegar exec winecfg` to open the Wine configuration, and then head to the Graphics tab.
 There should be a DPI option at the bottom of the page.

-A DPI greater than 96 could be set, but this causes in-game GUIs to be larger than normal.
-Also, because of a Wine issue, using a non-default DPI will cause the Roblox viewport to be a bit blurry.
-Additionally, make sure that the DPI is an even number, otherwise GUIs will be blurry.
+Other DPI values work, as long as they're **NOT** 96.
+Note that values not divisible by 96 will make the interface blurrier, and that the game world view becomes blurrier as DPI increases.
+This is a limitation with Wine's X11 implementation.

-### Unable to log in
+### Unable to log in - WebView2 error

-This occurs due to WebView2 issues with Wine.
-The only workaround is to log in through the [Roblox website](https://roblox.com) and launch/edit an experience, or to log in through the same method but launching Player, which authenticates Studio in the process.
+WebView2 is currently not supported, so there's no way to log in directly inside of studio.

+Follow the on-screen prompt and click "Log in via browser".
+This will open an authentication website in your browser.
+Once you're done authenticating, you might be prompted to allow the use of the `roblox-studio-auth` protocol.
+Make sure to say "yes".

+If all steps were followed correctly, studio should automatically log into your account.

 ### "Your GPU is incompatible" error